snipe/snipe-it/TESTING.md

 When troubleshooting any problems, make sure that your `.env` file is configured correctly to run the existing application.

+### Test Setup

+Your application needs to be configued and up and running in order for the browser tests to actually run.
+When running the tests locally, you can start the application using the following command:

+`php artisan serve`

-To run the test suite use the following command from your terminal:
+To run the test suite use the following command from another terminal tab or window:

 `php artisan dusk`